Shohag-Rana/Assignment4_Python/README.md

 - Scrap the data from given site and store it into data
 - Scrap the image from the javascript json file

+## Conculation
+ - In this web scraping project we use python programming language and it's packages beautifulsoup4, requests and MySQL databases. the image data extract from the javascript json file.
+Hope that all is ok.